Heber16/Scholar-Integration-Automation/README.md

 - **/docs/** → Contains the technical report on the Google Scholar API.
 - **/src/** → Will contain Java code developed in future stages.
 - **README.md** → Project overview and documentation.

-## Access
-The repository is configured with the necessary permissions so that the Digital NAO team can review, track progress, and collaborate throughout the project.